bond005/seq2seq/README.md

 # seq2seq-lstm

-Seq2Seq-LSTM is a sequence-to-sequence classifier which has the sklearn-like interface and uses the Keras for neural modeling.
+The Seq2Seq-LSTM is a sequence-to-sequence classifier with the sklearn-like interface, and it uses the Keras package for neural modeling.

 Developing of this module was inspired by this tutorial:

 _Francois Chollet_, **A ten-minute introduction to sequence-to-sequence learning in Keras**, https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html

-Project goal is creating a simple Python package with the sklearn-like interface for solution of different seq2seq tasks: machine translation, question answering, decoding phonemes sequence into the word sequence, etc.
+The goal of this project is creating a simple Python package with the sklearn-like interface for solution of different seq2seq tasks: machine translation, question answering, decoding phonemes sequence into the word sequence, etc.

 ## Getting Started